zerkz/BB_API_Tester/README.md

 # BB API Tester

 This repo is a self contained tester for the Branding Brand API.
 It provides both individual navigations and sets of pre-set test suites.
 Custom test suites can be created as well.
-The logger will print the name of the suite executed as well as each individual test executed as they are performed. log.txt will contain the full test result (response body)
+The logger will print the name of the suite executed as well as each (core) individual test executed as they are performed. log.txt will contain the full test result (response body)

 test suite example from addresses.js:
 ```javascript